Russia, Pearls of Siberia - in Winter | Sun. 23 FEB - Sat. 07 MAR | 14 days

 We’ll move on to small peaceful villages settled in harsh yet picturesque nature, see remnants of Soviet heritage, impressive cathedrals abandoned even earlier.

 The road will take us through mountains of snowy peaks only to bring us to the green and flowery landscape of a hidden village with cows walking through the streets, children busy with their games, and Baikal glistening on the background.
 Its people are friendly and welcoming, open and honest.
 Though it’s sad to leave we need to move on to another village with breathtaking view on Baikal.
 There’s so much to do, have long walks and talks, visit people, walk on the old railway built in Tsarist time, visit locals, explore their lives.
 Is it coming to an end?
-It’s difficult to part, yet we need to head back to Irkutsk, but the secret is we’ll visit Baikal once again from Irkutsk just before our final group dinner.
+It’s difficult to part, yet we need to head back to Irkutsk, but the secret is we will visit Baikal once again from Irkutsk just before our final group dinner.

 We’re passionate about teaching the different aspects of photography.
 A good amount of time will be spent on reviewing your work during the travel with a detailed feedback and assistance from our side.
 Our aim is to help you to become comfortable photographing strangers in unfamiliar environment, recognise favourable photography situations, judge the quality of natural light and adjust to low light situations.
-Our Ebook will be provided to you to help with your learning and we’ll make sure you return home with a beautiful photo essay.
+We want you to become better photographers and we’ll make sure you return home with a beautiful photo essay.

 This is a route seldom traveled by foreigners, a magical journey where we will engage with friendly Siberian people, and taste the local delicious cuisine.